SAVE UP TO $32.75

 Each petal has intense colouring, just like the eye of a peacock feather overlaid on a white background.
 The Peacock Iris flowers are around 5cm across.
-The underside of the petals are also white and are covered in decorative blue freckles.
+The underside of the petals are covered in decorative blue freckles.
 From all angles they are really fine-looking blooms.

 A popular but hard to find bulb, Moreaeas are actually pretty easy to grow, and best left in the ground to naturalise.
-The foliage and flowers emerge winter to spring and are then dormant through summer.
-The flower stems grow 15-35cm tall and the narrow foliage is 15 -40cm.
+The leaf and flowers emerge winter to spring and are then dormant through summer.
+The flower stems grow 15-35cm tall.

-Plant Peacock Iris in moderately rich soil.
-Humus rich soil is preferred.
+Plant Peacock Iris in moderately rich soil, sandy or clay soils are suitable.
+Plant 3cm deep.
 Grow in full sun to light afternoon shade.
-Water in and keep moist during active growth and relatively dry during dormancy.
+Water in and keep moist during active growth (winter to spring) and relatively dry during dormancy (too much wet in summer can cause fungal rot).
 They are South African natives and hardier than their delicate exterior would suggest.